carsnwd/geospatial-monorepo-starter/README.md

 # Features / Tech

-- Bun as a JavaScript/TypeScript runtime, and also Bun's workspaces for a monorepo setup
+- Bun as a JavaScript/TypeScript runtime, and also Bun's workspaces for a monorepo setup.
-- React as a front-end UI library
+- React as a front-end UI library, but you could really apply the same ideas with any (Vue, Solid, Svelte, etc)
 - Vite as a front-end building tool
-- MapLibre as a geospatial library
+- MapLibre as a geospatial library, but you could really apply the same ideas with any (Mapbox, ArcGIS, Leaflet, OpenLayers, etc)
-- Biome for linting/formatting
+- Biome for linting/formatting.
 - Neverthrow for better error handling in TypeScript
 - TailwindCSS + DaisyUI for styling and components
 - RxJs for async data handling and real-time data handling in particular